 Cons: Customer service is not great in response time and resolution.

 Pricing: £19 – £299 annually | RLIAB: £99 – £399 OTF

-Their lowest tier allows unlimited releases for one artist at £19 per year.
+Ditto’s lowest tier allows unlimited releases for one artist at £19 per year.
 However, they also have an option going up to £29 a year for 2 artists.
 On top of that, they have a label tier, which starts at £69 annually.
 This allows unlimited distribution for 5 artists which increases to £299 annually for a maximum of 40 artists.

 Pricing: £7.99 – £29.99 Annually

-Designed as a way for Universal to identify new talent, this is a great option for those that have already established a following and have a lot of material to release.
+Designed as a way for Universal to identify new talent, this is an option for those that have already established a following and have a lot of material to release.
 Spinnup is particularly helpful for material that doesn’t require an exclusive platform incentive organization, pre-order campaign set up or other additional services.
 If personally requested, these can be provided by the team.